FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/grid-tools/Elevation Correction Tool.rst

 Grid Statistics within Blocked Areas
 ------------------------------------

-8. In this case, the correction is applied by analyzing the statistics of the elevations within the **Blocked Areas Polygons**.
+8. In this case, the correction is applied by analyzing the statistics of the elevations within the Blocked Areas Polygons.
    The mean, max or min elevation of the combined cell centroids within the polygon are applied as a general condition to all of the cells centroids within the polygon.